-- 1. Open MPI 4.1.0 is not supported at this time. - 2.
-PSM2 is compiled using the Intel Compiler (ICC).
+- 1. Open MPI 4.X are known to work, however Open MPI 4.1.0 is not supported at this time. - 2.
+PSM2 is compiled using the Intel Compiler (ICC). - 3.
+MPI libraries that are included in the release and built with PSM2 support were built using the distro default compilers.